 According to the Tenement Organization, the population of immigrants and their American-born children represent a staggering 86.4 million in the U.S. 49% of them represent naturalized citizens.
 Another important fact: In 2010, three million unauthorized workers filed taxes.

 What Are The Benefits Of Filing Taxes For Undocumented Immigrants?

-First of all, filing taxes benefits immigrants because it allows them to comply with the law requiring that all individuals who earn wages file taxes to the federal government.
+First, filing taxes benefits immigrants because it allows them to comply with the law requiring that all individuals who earn wages file taxes to the federal government.

 Filing taxes has many benefits for undocumented immigrants in the U.S.

-Paying taxes can also be helpful if a person is applying for a green card to become a lawful permanent resident or to naturalize to become a U.S. citizen in the future.
+Filing taxes can also be helpful if a person is applying for a green card to become a lawful permanent resident or to naturalize to become a U.S. citizen in the future.

 Some of the proposed legislation for immigration reform that Congress has considered in recent years has also included provisions that immigrants have paid taxes as a requirement to obtain status.